-In their report to the Israel Tax Authority, the Canadians claimed that under the Income Tax Ordinance (ITO), this trust should be classified as “Israeli Residents Trust” or a Israeli Resident Beneficiary Trust”, and thus there was no taxable transaction (or “tax event”) in the conveyance of the property to the trust.
+In their report to the Israel Tax Authority, the Canadian residents claimed that under the Income Tax Ordinance (ITO), this trust should be classified as an “Israeli Resident Trust” or an “Israeli Resident Beneficiary Trust”.
+Such classification would mean there was no taxable transaction in the conveyance of the property to the trust.

-Additionally, the Appeals Committee emphasized that not only does the conveyance of a real estate property to a beneficiary not constitute a “tax event,” but also that the changing of beneficiaries of the trust does not constitute a “tax event” as long as the trust assets have not been distributed.
+Additionally, the Appeals Committee emphasized that not only does the conveyance of a real estate property to a beneficiary not constitute a “tax event,” but also that the changing of beneficiaries of the trust does not constitute a “tax event,” as long as the trust assets have not been distributed.
 This contradicts the ITA’s position, both as expressed to the Appeals Committee and as reflected in the above circular.

 The Appeals Committee decision dramatically alters the possible avenues to take for the correct tax planning of trusts.